Make a guided tour of Trieste situated in the smallest province of all but certainly not the most unimportant one.

 However, this part had to be returned to the former Yugoslavia after the Second World War.

-The main attraction is of course Trieste the capital of the region Friuli Venezia Giulia, also known as the Vienna by the sea.
-In addition, the castles Duino and Miramare, both built on a cliff overlooking the Adriatic Sea, are well worth a visit.
-From Duino you can make a beautiful walk on the 2 km. path that leeds you right along the coastline.
-It's called the 'Sentiero di Rilke' which will surprise you with great views overlooking the sea.
+The main attraction is of course the capital and biggest city Trieste, also known as the "little Vienna by the sea".
+In the surroundings of Trieste a must see are the castles of Duino and Miramare, both built on a cliff overlooking the Adriatic Sea.
+From Duino you can make a beautiful hike on the 2 km.
+Sentiero di Rilke' path that leads you right along the coastline with great views overlooking the sea.

 CASTELLO DI DUINO AND THE KARST ROCK LANDSCAPE 'IL CARSO'

 Actually you can find two castles in the village of Duino.
 Both are built on top of a cliff overlooking the sea, but that's where the similarity ends.
 The 'youngest' dates from the 15th century, while his older brother, was built about 400 years earlier and only a ruin is left.

 In the early years of the 20th century, the 'youngest' castle was a playground for famous intellectual persons from the art and literary world who where invited here by the Thurn and Taxis family.
 One of them was the writer Rainer Rilke who was inspired by the castle in his work.
 Nearby the castle is a hiking trail named after him, known as 'il Sentiero Rilke'.
 The 2 km. trail runs high on the cliffs following the coastline, from here you enjoy a spectacular view over the Adriatic sea and the Gulf of Trieste.
 With clear weather you can even see the coastline of Slovenia.